udacity/FCND-Backyard-Flyer/README.md

 * Filled in backyard_flyer.py

-* An x-y (East-North or Long-Lat) plot of the vehicle trajectory while manually flying the box
+* An x-y (East-North or Long-Lat) plot of the drone trajectory while manually flying the box

-* An x-y (East-North or Long-Lat) plot of the vehicle trajectory from autonomously flying the box
+* An x-y (East-North or Long-Lat) plot of the drone trajectory from autonomously flying the box

 * A short write-up (.md or .pdf)